tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Understanding-Block-Blobs--Append-Blobs--and-Page-Blobs.md

 # Understanding block blobs, append blobs, and page blobs

 The storage service offers three types of blobs, *block blobs*, *append blobs*, and *page blobs*.
 You specify the blob type when you create the blob.
-Once the blob has been created, its type cannot be changed, and it can be updated only by using operations appropriate for that blob type, *i.e.*, writing a block or list of blocks to a block blob, appending blocks to a append blob, and writing pages to a page blob.
+Once the blob has been created, its type cannot be changed, and it can be updated only by using operations appropriate for that blob type, *i.e.*, writing a block or list of blocks to a block blob, appending blocks to an append blob, and writing pages to a page blob.

 All blobs reflect committed changes immediately.
 Each version of the blob has a unique tag, called an *ETag*, that you can use with access conditions to assure you only change a specific instance of the blob.